uber-go/gopatch/HACKING.md

 Given a `File` or `FileSet`, complete positional information (file name, line number, and column number) can be obtained with the `Position(Pos)` method which returns a `Position` struct.

+## Correlating positions between files

+`File`s support recording overrides for positional information based on an offset using the `AddLineColumnInfo(offset, filename, line, column)` method.
+For any offset in a file, you can use `AddLineColumnInfo` to state a different file name, line number, and column number that the contents of that line correlate to.

+The purpose of this API is to support error messages for issues found in generated code that correlate back to the actual source file.
+This is how the compiler supports `//line` directives.